copious-world/copious-little-searcher/README.md

 This module provides configurable search behavior with a simplistic default solution.
 In the default case, this module provides searching and object management on small lists of objects stored in JavaScript data structures.

 In the configured varieties, this provide a proxy interface to anything that will implement the interface.
 (The `anything` here might be a data center.)
 It provides some data management on results in order to marshal them to the clients such as browsers looking for types of entries.
-So, the final array of results will be finally produced by this module and be returned from the method `get_seach`.
+So, the final array of results will be finally produced by this module and be returned from the method `get_search`.

 This module can also be used as a data manager class within another application.
 It can retrieve specific entries or a set of fuzzy matches as needed.
-It is in some sense a container with fuzzy searching features.
+It is in some sense a container with possible fuzzy searching features, where the fuzzy features are provided by applications implementing `good_match` and `score_match`.

 ## install